Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 A-Level English Literature enables you to explore how narrative is central to the way literacy texts are shaped in prose, poetry and drama texts.
 You will be encouraged to develop a wider reading in all these genres as a key part of the course.

 This course will develop your critical and creative writing skills through the study of a range of pre-1900 and post-1900 poetry, prose and drama texts – including Shakespeare and an anthology – in a variety of genres, both fictional and non-fictional.
 Various film and theatre trips provide a broader context for the cultural, social and historical influences on the production and reception of literary texts, as well as inviting writers and academics as guest lecturers.
 These courses combine well with psychology, sociology, history and modern foreign languages.

-Five GCSEs, grade C or above, including English Language and Maths, with at least grade B in English and English Literature.
-All applicants will be interviewed.
+Five GCSEs, grade C or above, including.
+GCSE English Literature, and Maths at grade A* B. All applicants will be interviewed.

 The AS-Level is 100% exam based.
 A minimum of a D grade is needed at AS Level to progress onto year 2 of the course.

 The A-Level is 80% exam based and 20% NEA (Non-Exam Assessment).
 Your final grade will solely be calculated from the results in your final papers.

 Assessment is an integral part of the overall learning process and our student centred approach aims to promote initiative and creativity, critical thinking, evaluation, decision making, personal reflection and effective communication skills.
 Each subject has a number of assessments throughout the year and can include the following: external exams, independent research, presentations, essays, coursework and in-class tests.